troglobit/finit/contrib/alpine/README.md

     alpine:/sbin# ln -s finit init

-Before rebooting, make sure to set up a [/etc/finit.conf](finit.conf), and [/etc/finit.d/](finit.d) for your services.
+Before rebooting, make sure to set up a [/etc/finit.conf](finit.conf), and [/etc/finit.d/](finit.d/) for your services.
 Samples are included in this directory.
-Notice the symlinks in `/etc/finit.d/`, which can be created at runtime using `initctl enable SERVICE`.
+Notice the symlinks in `/etc/finit.d/`, which can be managed by the operator at runtime using `initctl enable SERVICE`.
 You can also use a standard [/etc/rc.local](rc.local) for one-shot tasks and initialization like keyboard language etc.

 [libuEv]: https://github.com/troglobit/libuev
 [libite]: https://github.com/troglobit/libite